pikvm/pikvm/docs/_diy_wiring_atx.md

 Please note that the pinout differs on different motherboards, so before you continue, check the documentation on your motherboard for correct pinout.

-The following illustration shows how the connection between the power led and the power button should be performed.
+The following illustration shows how the connection between the power LED and the power button should be performed:

 <img src="../_diy/atx_connection.png" width="500"/>